This page is designed to answer the following questions:

 - 8.2 Use measures to protect own security and the security of others in the work setting.
 (Level 3 Diploma in Adult Care, Promote health, safety and wellbeing in care settings)

-NOTE: This page has been quality assured for 2021 as per our Quality Assurance policy.
+NOTE: This page has been quality assured for 2023 as per our Quality Assurance policy.

 Your employer will have agreed ways of working that are designed to protect the security of employees and the people that they support.
-It is important that you understand and implement them into your day to day practice.
+It is important that you understand and implement them into your day-to-day practice.

 Some examples of security measures at your workplace could be:

-- unidentified persons on the premises to be challenged by staff or reported to a manager
+- Unidentified persons on the premises to be challenged by staff or reported to a manager

-- use of security or surveillance equipment such as CCTV
+- Use of security or surveillance equipment such as CCTV

-- money and bankcards to be kept in a secure location
+- Money and bankcards to be kept in a secure location

-- biometric or PIN-based door locks – codes to be changed regularly
+- Biometric or PIN-based door locks – codes to be changed regularly

-- ensuring doors are closed behind you
+- Ensuring doors are closed behind you

-- inventory of all individual’s valuables to be completed and protocol in place for if items go missing
+- Inventory of all individual’s valuables to be completed and protocol in place for if items go missing

-- employees to attend security and confidentiality training
+- Employees to attend security and confidentiality training

-- reporting any faults with security equipment
+- Reporting any faults with security equipment

-- when working at night, arrive and leave with another person and keep to well-lit areas
+- When working at night, arrive and leave with another person and keep to well-lit areas

-- have a clear closing-down procedure at the end of the day so that nothing is missed
+- Have a clear closing-down procedure at the end of the day so that nothing is missed

-If you are lone working, it is important that you ensure that others are aware of your whereabouts, including when you are leaving, where you are going and your expected return time.
+If you are lone-working, it is important that you ensure that others are aware of your whereabouts, including when you are leaving, where you are going and your expected return time.